hardyoyo/RodmanPottingerCookbook/recipes/ChocolateMintTruffleCookies.md

 # Chocolate Mint Truffle Cookies

 This is a holiday favorite.
-The mint truffle Hershey's Kisses are a seasonal thing, you'll only see them around Christmas.
+The mint truffle Hershey’s Kisses are a seasonal thing, you’ll only see them around Christmas.
 Keep an eye out for their appearance, and snag a few, so you can make a batch or two of these.
 They make perfect gifts for neighbors or the mail man, so make a bunch, just try not to eat them all at once.